V-Pranathi/FPU_PICORV32/README.md

   <img  src="https://github.com/Ayyappa1911/iiitb_sysarray/blob/main/Images/sysArray.png">
 </p>

-Systolic Array has mainly two different types of Components triggered by the same clock.
+A Systolic Array has mainly two different types of Components triggered by the same clock.
 They are:

 ### Processing Element (PE)

- A Processing Element is a part of an hardware structure called systolic arrays alternatively called as cells.
+ A Processing Element is a part of a hardware structure called systolic arrays alternatively called as cells.
 Processing Elements perform a common operation which are generally simple, but for different kinds of input.
 These cells will have memory banks for holding the data after each computation in the Processing Element.

  The Processing Element in this particular systolic array has three inputs c, b, and c which has outputs a’ = a, b’ = b, and c’ = c + a * b.
 The operation c + a * b can be considered as the common operation programmed in these processing elements.
 The outputs a’, and b’ are the outcome of the property of the PE acting as a hardware Register holding data for a clock cycle.
 These operations are briefly described in the below block diagram.